nextui-org/nextui-cli/README.md

   > Check whether installed redundant dependencies.

-  > Check whether the required dependence has been installed.
+  > Check whether the required dependency has been installed.

   > Check tailwind config、provide has been added.